Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

 Do You Have PTSD Symptoms?

-PTSD symptoms can vary in degree.
+PTSD fight or flight response symptoms can vary in degree.
 They often cause significant distress and problems with function.
 Patients can get depressed, anxious, or engage in substance abuse.
 Suicidal thoughts or impulses are a serious problem.
 These in addition to other memory, physical, and mental health problems.
 Having sadness or anxiety can further strengthen PTSD symptoms.

 PTSD can cause hyper-alertness and phobic reactions to traumatic events.
 These reactions take you back to that unpleasant time.
 The PTSD symptoms of severe weather survivors can get worse from approaching storms.